-Welcome to REactivity, your reliable partner in IT since 2007.
-The most astounding feature of Information Technology (IT) is not its rapid growth but its ever growing importance in our daily and professional lives.
-Once the question how and what to automate was an easy one to answer and a wrong answer wouldn't have a big impact because the whole process took so much time there was room enough to recover.
-Now we are confronted with an often confusing multitude of choices on business models, approaches, tools, methods, technologies, add-ons, principles, architectures, hardware, software, techniques, frameworks and languages (to name but a few) and even an unfortunate twitter or Facebook post can have a devastating personal or professional effect.
-Along with the growing number of choices comes a growing level of uncertainty about their outcomes; time moves fast and what seemed like a great idea yesterday can prove to be a failure tomorrow.
-IT tends to focus on itself - it's definitely narcissistic-, forgetting about the people they do all their work for: users.
-A great UserExperience (UX) is what ultimately will decide the succes of your IT and not the level of technological sophistication you achieve.
+Welcome to REactivity, your reliable partner in IT & Data Consultancy since 2007.
+The most astounding feature of Information Technology is not its rapid growth but its ever-growing importance in all aspects of our daily and professional lives.
+Once the question of what and how to automate was an easy one to answer but now we are confronted with an often confusing multitude of choices on business models, approaches, tools, methods, technologies, add-ons, principles, architectures, hardware, software, techniques, machine learning models, frameworks and languages (to name but a few).
+Along with this growing number of choices comes a growing level of uncertainty about their outcomes; time moves fast and what seemed like a great idea or solid technology yesterday can prove to be a failure or dead-end tomorrow.